 1. Read, Trace, Glue, & Draw

 At the beginning of the year, I like to provide the tracing option for students.
 Forming letters in the beginning of kindergarten is hard!
-But we know that growing those fine motor skills in our young students is essential!
+But we know that developing those fine motor skills is essential!
 So, for a few months, students practice tracing the sentence.
 Once students develop strong letter formation by doing these types of activities, they begin writing complete sentences on their own.

 Check out this resource here: